tkn-tub/ns3-gym/src/antenna/doc/source/antenna-design.rst

 The AntennaModel uses the coordinate system adopted in [Balanis]_ and depicted in Figure :ref:`fig-antenna-coordinate-system`.
-This system is obtained by traslating the cartesian coordinate system used by the ns-3 MobilityModel into the new origin :math:`o` which is the location of the antenna, and then transforming the coordinates of every generic point :math:`p` of the space from cartesian coordinates :math:`(x,y,z)` into spherical coordinates
+This system is obtained by translating the Cartesian coordinate system used by the ns-3 MobilityModel into the new origin :math:`o` which is the location of the antenna, and then transforming the coordinates of every generic point :math:`p` of the space from Cartesian coordinates :math:`(x,y,z)` into spherical coordinates
 :math:`(r, \theta,\phi)`.
 The antenna model neglects the radial component :math:`r`, and